Field Selection

 Whitelist/Blacklist Options | Options that control which fields in the source files to include or exclude from the object group and the generated indexed data for those source files. |

-JSON Array Options | For JSON log and event files that have nested arrays, there are indexing options to vertically expand an array of interest for indexing and analytics, or to specify an array and its properties that you want to store as a JSON string. |
+JSON Array Options | For JSON files that have nested arrays, there are indexing options to vertically expand an array of interest for indexing and analytics, or to specify an array and its properties that you want to store as a JSON string. |

-JSON Nested Object Options | For JSON log and event files with nested objects, you can select one or more nested fields and its properties that you want to index as a JSON string. |
+JSON Nested Object Options | For JSON files with nested objects, you can select one or more nested fields and its properties that you want to index as a JSON string. |

-Applying a Field Selection Filter
+Applying a Schema Policy Filter File

-- Click the Drop JSON files here to upload link to open a file browser, and select the JSON file with the field selection rules.
-Alternatively, you could drag and drop the JSON file into the area.
+- Click the Drop JSON files here to upload link to open a file browser, and select the JSON file that contains your custom schema policy rules.
+Alternatively, you could drag and drop the JSON file into the area from a file explorer window.

 Field Inclusion and Exclusion Policies

 As a default behavior, ChaosSearch indexes all of the fields in source log and event files that match the object group content filters.
 Sometimes log and event files contain fields that are not meaningful for analytics or queries.
-Rather than index information that is not valuable, it is a good practice to exclude unnecessary fields.
+Rather than index information that is not valuable, it is a good practice to skip unnecessary fields.

 While it is a common practice to remove undesired content in the log creation phase (before files are written to cloud storage), that content cleanup is not always possible or easy.
 Changing the log content can be complex, require iterations, and could become a repetitive task.
 Fields deemed unnecessary for one form of analysis might be useful for another, adding duplication and rework to get the right content into the logs.